Introduction

 Eco-Friendly Choices

-Sustainable materials are trending in interior design.
-Look for curtains made from organic fabrics and blinds crafted from reclaimed wood or bamboo to create an eco-friendly layered look.
+Sustainability grows in importance; opt for organic fabric curtains and blinds made from reclaimed wood or bamboo to create environmentally conscious layered treatments.

 Choosing the Right Curtains and Blinds